nkrabben/digphoto/content/apps/whatsapp/folder-naming.md

 ### Audio

-Audio created by tapping the microphone in WhatsApp are stored in `WhatsApp Audio`.
+Audio sent as audio is stored in `WhatsApp Audio` and `WhatsApp Audio/Sent`.
 Audio attached as a generic file are stored in `WhatsApp Documents`.

 Audio recorded by holding the microphone in WhatsApp are stored in `WhatsApp Voice Notes`.
 Within the folder, files are stored in weekly folders named `yyyyww`.